 Another way to account for inflation while assuming constant dollar values invested is to assume the investment returns are real returns (inflation-adjusted) rather than nominal (non-adjusted) returns.
 If so, you ought to lower the expected investment returns by 2% to 3% to account for long-term inflation.
 You would then need to save a bit more.

-For example, if we assume 4% real returns instead of 6% nominal (keeping the same investment fees and tax drag), this couple would need to save about 50% more or $3,300 each per month (for a total of $6,600 combined) to reach $5 Million by age 55.
+For example, if we assume 4% real returns instead of 6% nominal (keeping the same investment fees and tax drag), this couple would need to save about 50% more or $3,300 each per month (for a total of $6,600 monthly combined) to reach the equivalent of $5 Million in today’s dollars by age 55.

 You can play with the numbers yourself or download this and a whole bunch of other financial calculators to use on your own computer and modify as you wish.